mateoglzc/docs-amazon/readme.md

     - #### 14.2.4 Data Acquisition, Integrity, Retention, and Disposal
     Data is going to be aquired through our application integration with various Amazon AWS Services such as: Amazon Connect, Amazon DynamoDB, Amazon Amplify, and many others.
 As estated above our application is divided in various components in which the data is going to be distributed.

-    **Example**
-    *Data will be acquired through the integration of Amazon Connect to the app using AWS RDS, of both the agent / supervisor and the recording of calls done by agents, as described within the above sections.
-By using a relational database, the application is able to keep track of all recordings without saturating the "recording" object itself by only storing the agentId within it, and keep agent data separate from it.*

-    *The necessary techniques to protect the app's data integrity are: backups of database; so that not all information is lost if any fatal error happens regarding the app, mirroring of all compressable software; which should always keep up with the latest release of the application and be used only when the backup fails, checkpointing of application; which provide the progress of the app trhough the course of the project to the stakeholders via its snapshots of each version released, and data accuracy verification; in order to be able to analyze all data recollected and remove any inconcistency that produces said error so that data quality is consistent.*

    Data retention is identified as the service that keeps and stores safely certain information for a specified period of time.
 This service is very useful for businesses that have for example, a database where they store information of their clients throughout time and as a result businesses can analyze that data later on.
 It is important to specify that the storage of the information has to be stored according to the laws and regulations of the government as well as the industry sector.

     The decision of which data is going to be usable in the future is very important because if companies store too much unnecesary information there is a risk that the costs increase, to have less efficiency because the data is not filtered correctly and the security of the data might be in danger.

     It is imperative that every project that uses data retention, has data retention policies in which it says how the business is going to use the data that will be stores, if the data is protected and how, if the storage and data are secure and according to the law and how the data will be disposed after the limit time has passed.

 - ### 14.3 External Interface Requirements